anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 To add the release version to the respective "affectedVersion" field of all the issues which won't be included in the release, use the following query in the search box:

 ```
-project = CAM AND fixVersion = 7.9.0 AND type = "Bug Report" AND status = open
+project = CAM AND fixVersion = <minor-version> AND type = "Bug Report" AND status = open
 ```
+Make sure that you have set the right minor version within the query. (e.g. 7.9.0, 7.12.0)

 The further steps are the same as already mentioned.